Hiking the Nublet, Mount Assiniboine Park

 Some of the most stunning mountain scenery in Canada on this hike

 If you’re looking for the classic Mount Assiniboine view then hiking the Nublet is essential.
-It’s an easy day hike from either the Lake Magog Campground or from Mount Assiniboine Lodge.
+It’s an easy day hike from either the Lake Magog Campground or from Assiniboine Lodge.
 Strong hikers can continue on to Nub Peak for the ultimate view in Mount Assiniboine Provincial Park.

 Hiking the Nublet happened for us in the second week of September after a big early season snowstorm came through leaving the area looking very wintry.
 Although it wasn’t much fun getting into the park the day before – due to horrendous driving out of Calgary, the payoff – incredible beauty of the snow covered peaks along with deep blue skies.